htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   the *condor_schedd*.
 This behavior can be disabled via :macro:`DAGMAN_PRODUCE_JOB_CREDENTIALS`.
   :jira:`1711`

+- Added new knob :macro:`CREATE_CGROUP_WITHOUT_ROOT` which allows a non-rootly condor to create cgroups for jobs.
+Only works on cgroup v2 systems.
+Currently defaults to false, but might change in the future.
+  :jira:`2493`

 - Linux systems running cgroup v2 will now hide GPUs that have not been provisioned to the slots (usually because they did not :subcom:`request_gpus`).